GabeScott/standard-works-vault/General Conference/1986 October - Pulling in the Gospel Net.md

 We traveled to Ghana in West Africa.
 There the Church is growing rapidly and is on very solid footing.
 We traveled along the beautiful coast to a chapel that recently had been completed.
 After holding a meeting there, we traveled through the village of Cape Coast with President and Sister Ernest J. Miller.

 As the sun was setting, we saw a large crowd of villagers.
 Young, old, and middle-aged all were pulling on a huge net and drawing it out of the water.
 We stopped and inquired about what they were doing.
 They were pulling in the fish caught that day.
 In the net were large and small fish of many kinds.
 Each villager put his hands to the net to help bring in the catch.
 The thought ran through my mind of the gathering of Israel in the last days as referred to in Jeremiah.
-The Lord said, “I will send for many fishers ... and they shall fish them” (Jer.
-16:16).
+The Lord said, “I will send for many fishers, … and they shall fish them” ([[Jeremiah 16.16|Jer.
+16:16]]).

 That, brethren and sisters, is the mission of all of us as members of the Church: to put our hands on the net and pull in thousands of fine men and women who are searching for the truth.
 With this kind of effort, the Europe Area has pulled in these nets of converts, with a 33 percent increase in the number of convert baptisms in two years.